hotosm/raw-data-api/docs/src/installation/docker.md

 - Flower dashboard

-Vist the route below to access the Flower dashboard
+Visit the route below to access the Flower dashboard

 ```
 http://127.0.0.1:5555/